Quantum Re-Uploading for Calorimetry: Optimized Architectures with Extended Expressivity: Results and Hyperparameter Optimization Studies

 These results show that while increasing the circuit depth beyond 4 yields only marginal performance improvements, it comes at a significant cost in execution time.
 Therefore, it is essential to find a balance between circuit depth and computational efficiency for practical applications.\\

-These results are consistent with similar findings discussed in the literature like the work 'Data Re-uploading for a Universal Quantum Classifier' \cite{perez2019data}.
-The authors show that increasing the number of re-uploading layers often boosts the expressivity of the quantum model.
-A caveat is that this argument is powerful as it precisely shows that expressivity is not directly proportional to the dimension of the Hilbert space and the depth of the reuploading layers.
-Rather, expressivity is a function of several things such as depth of the circuit, gate structure and the power of parameter tuning to exploit non-linear transformations introduced by data re-uploading:
+These results are consistent with findings from the literature, such as \cite{perez2019data}, which show that increasing the number of re-uploading layers can enhance model expressivity.
+Importantly, this highlights that expressivity is not simply proportional to the Hilbert space dimension or circuit depth.
+Instead, it depends on multiple factors including layer depth, gate structure, and the ability of parameter optimization to exploit the non-linear transformations introduced by data re-uploading:

 where \( g(L) \) is a non-linear function that accounts for the diminishing returns of the increasing number of layers we re-upload \( L \), \( U(\phi, \mathbf{x}) \) is the parameterized unitary gates encoding the data and \( \mathbf{\theta} \) represents the tunable parameters of the circuit.
-Here \( \dim(\mathcal{H}) = 2 \) as it is for a single qubit and the expressibility is dominated primarily by the competition between the number of re-uploaded layers \( L \) and the gate structure.
+Here \( \dim(\mathcal{H}) = 2 \) as it is for a single qubit and the expressivity is dominated primarily by the competition between the number of re-uploaded layers \( L \) and the gate structure. \\

 As seen in our experiments, while the performance improves significantly for depths up to 4, further increases in depth provide only marginal gains.
-This can be explained by the bias-variance tradeoff \cite{briscoe2011conceptual}: as we increase the depth, the model gains expressivity and reduces bias, but the improvements become smaller.
+This can be explained by the bias-variance tradeoff \cite{briscoe2011conceptual,geman1992neural}: as we increase the depth, the model gains expressivity and reduces bias, but the improvements become smaller.
 This is likely because our classification problem is relatively simple and the additional complexity introduced by deeper circuits does not translate into significant performance improvements.
 The expressivity gained from re-uploading becomes less impactful once the model complexity exceeds the requirements of the task.
 Therefore, there is a practical upper bound to the benefits of increasing depth in this case.\\

 Having examined the impact of circuit depth on the QRU's performance, we now turn our attention to the effect of the input normalization.